basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 monitor their Riak cluster's [[strong consistency]] subsystem.
-Documentation for developers building applications using Riak's strong consistency feature can be found in [[Using Strong Consistency]], while a more theoretical treatment can be in found in [[Strong Consistency]].
+Documentation for developers building applications using Riak's strong consistency feature can be found in [[Using Strong Consistency]], while a more theoretical treatment can be found in [[Strong Consistency]].

 ## Cluster Size

 In order to use strong consistency in Riak, **your cluster must consist of at least three nodes**.
 If it does not, all strongly consistent operations will fail.
-If your cluster is large enough, you can [[enable strong consistency|Managing Strong Consistency#Enabling-Strong-Consistency]] on a node-by-node basis; if your cluster is smaller than three nodes, you will need to [[add more|Adding and Removing Nodes]].
+If your cluster is smaller than three nodes, you will need to [[add more nodes|Adding and Removing Nodes]] and make sure that strong consistency is enabled in all of them.

 ## Enabling Strong Consistency